zoff-kollektiv/cifar/data/pages/guidelines.md

 All EU nationals and legal entities established under EU law must comply with the EU sanctions that are in force, irrespective of where their activities take place.
 Failure to comply with sanctions might result in a criminal prosecution or a monetary penalty.

-Banks and financial institutions, as well as real estate agents and sellers, and the luxury goods sector are all particularly at risk of dealing with persons subject to sanctions.
+Banks and financial institutions, as well as real estate agents and retailers in the luxury goods sector are all particularly at risk of dealing with persons subject to sanctions.
 Undertaking due diligence obligations and ensuring your company does not deal with someone subject to sanctions is therefore key.

 There is a number of processes that your company or institution can adopt in order to minimize the risk of non-compliance with sanctions.
 Depending on your business model and risk factors, these may include: